eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 # Installation
 All iceoryx libraries are deployed as independent CMake packages.
 Posh is using functions from utils and is depending on it.
-You are able to build posh and utils and integrate in into existing CMake projects.
+You are able to build posh and utils and integrate them into existing CMake projects.

 ## Prerequisites